hershal/adjustable-operation-queue/README.md

 # Adjustable Operation Queue
-Adjustable asynchronous operation queue
+Asynchronous adjustable-parallelism operation queue

 Is your app too slow because you have to serialize all your requests?
-Wouldn't it be great if there was a way to serialize your requests, but still have the speed of parallelism?
-Wouldn't it be awesome if you had parallism without having *so much* parallelism that your app grinds to a halt?
+Wouldn't it be great if you could parallelize your requests but still retain control flow?
+Wouldn't it be awesome if you had the speed of parallelism without DOSing your server?

 OperationQueue is here to help.

-OperationQueue allows you to run multiple operations in parallel while making sure that only a subset are running in parallel at any given time.
+OperationQueue allows you to run multiple operations in parallel while making sure that only a subset are running at any given time.
+Additionally, OperationQueue hands you an ES2015 Promise that resolves when all the operations complete.
+Now you can have your parallelism *and* avoid callback hell.
+Awesome.

 # Example
 ```javascript